sav-che/TL-2/Authors/Bubani, Pietro {std. Bubani} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 179](https://www.biodiversitylibrary.org/item/103861#page/189/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 179](https://www.biodiversitylibrary.org/page/33266486) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Bubani, Pietro {std.
 Bubani}|first entry]] for this author

 ### Author

 \* Bubani, Pietro (1806-1888), Italian physician and botanist, born at Bagnacavallo nr.
 Ravenna, studied at the University of Bologna 1825-1829, Dr. med.
-1829, banished from the Church States 1831, in exile in Marseilles 1835 and Montpellier (with Dunal), explorer of the Pyrenees 1836-1862, returned to Bagnacavallo 1847 (amnesty from Pius II), stayed again in the Pyrenees 1850-1862 doing field work, from 1862 again at Bagnacavallo writing his *Flora pyrenaea* until 1880. (*Bubani*).
+1829, banished from the Church States 1831, in exile in Marseilles 1835 and Montpellier (with Dunal), explorer of the Pyrenees 1836-1862, returned to Bagnacavallo 1847 (amnesty from Pius II), stayed again in the Pyrenees 1850-1862 doing field work, from 1862 again at Bagnacavallo writing his *Flora pyrenaea* until 1880.
+**Abbreviated name**: *Bubani*

 #### Herbarium and types